sarveshgupta1997/Wellnesys_Coding_Assignment/README.md

 This is a basic web application built using Node.js and the Express framework.
 It provides a server that listens on a specified port and implements three different routes: a root URL route, a POST route to save user information, and a GET route to retrieve user information.

+### Documenting Steps, Challenges, and Lessons Learned

+#### Steps Followed:
+1. Set up a new Node.js project using npm and initialized the project.
+2. Installed Express framework and other dependencies like morgan fs and dotenv.
+3. Created a server file (server.js) and imported the necessary modules.
+4. Set up a basic Express server that listens on a specific port.
+5. Implemented three routes: a root URL route, a POST route for saving user information, and a GET route for retrieving user information.
+6. Used middleware for logging and error handling.

+#### Challenges Faced:
+1. File handling: One challenge I faced was reading and writing user information to a JSON file.
+I had to ensure proper error handling and data parsing to handle scenarios like file not found or invalid JSON data.
+2. Middleware implementation: Implementing morgan middleware for logging  required careful understanding of the Express middleware concept and ensuring it was placed in the correct order in the application flow.

+#### Lessons Learned:
+1. Express routing: I gained a better understanding of how to define routes in Express, handle different HTTP methods, and send appropriate responses based on the requested route.
+2. Middleware usage: I learned how to utilize middleware in Express to handle common tasks like logging and error handling.
+This helped keep the code modular and improved code reusability.
+3. Asynchronous file operations: Working with file operations asynchronously in Node.js helped me grasp concepts related to handling asynchronous operations, including proper error handling and callback functions.

 ## Features